 UNIVERSITY OF WISCONSIN River Falls

-Program applications must be submitted by October 1 for Spring admission and February 1 for Fall admission.
+Program applications must be submitted by October 1 for spring admission and February 1 for fall admission.
 Incomplete applications will not be reviewed.

-Students starting the program in or after Fall 2013 will need 48 credit hours to graduate.
+Students starting the program in or after fall 2013 will need 48 credit hours to graduate.

 Your academic adviser is assigned to you when you are admitted into the program.
 The name and contact information for your adviser is on your letter of acceptance.

-Please visit the parking services website for more information.
+Please visit University Parking for more information.